Learn Memory Tricks

 However, you can also go with tried-and-true tricks: placing a calendar in a prominent location, writing down everything in a notebook that contains all your to-do's and lists and finding easy-to-see places where you always leave important items such as glasses and keys.

-For more information about memory and brain function, check out the links on the next page.
+For more information about memory and brain function, check out the links below.